robertdavid1205/ms4-kandl/README.md

 - User Story 10.8: As a regular user on the checkout page if I click the Complete Order button, and the transaction is not successful, a message will be displayed
 - User Story 10.9: As a regular user on the checkout page if I click the Complete Order button, and the transaction is successful, the user will be navigated to a checkout success page, and an email is sent to the user
 - User Story 10.10: As a regular user not logged in, I can add items to my bag and make a purchase
+- User Story 11.1: As a logged in user, I can add items to my favorites
+- User Story 12.1: As a regular user I can contact the store by filling in the details from the form on the contact page and sending a message.

 ### User Stories Website Owner
 The user stories for the website owner(admin/administrator user) are described as follows: